 - Feed Type: Individual Posts Comments

-- Description: RSS Feed for the latest comments made on individual items
+- Description: RSS Feed that includes the latest comments made on single items

 - Example Feed: http://yourdomain.com/post-title/feed/

 - Description: Day – Feed containing latest post entries in each archive

 - Description: Month – Contains latest items in each archive

 - Feed Type: Archives

 - Description: Year – Includes the latest items in each archive

 - Feed Type: Search Results